btcven/locha/documentation/EN/chapter_11.md

 In this fraction of code present in the initialization of the _AODV_ protocol, we are subscribing the node so that we can listen to all  _UDP_ messages from external nodes, without the need to configure _UDP_ on our own using the implementation that _RIOT-OS_ brings for handling of this type of subscriptions to external messages.

 In the function ```_gnrc_netreg_entry_init_pid```(& netreg, UDP_MANET_PORT, pid), pid refers to the thread ID that is designated for handling this type of message.
-As in the creation of any thread we need some standard parameters of the threads in C ++.
+As in the creation of any thread we need some C++ threads standard parameters.
 To create the thread that is in charge of waiting for the messages, we proceed to the implementation by creating a parallel execution space with other processes inside _RIOT-OS_, known as _multi-task_.

 ### 11.10.1 Routine for subscribing to network messages.